The Energy Grid

 National Fire Protection Association

-NFPA has been a worldwide leader in providing fire, electrical, building, and life safety to the public since 1896.
-The mission of the international nonprofit organization is to reduce the worldwide burden of fire and other hazards on the quality of life by providing ad advocating scientifically-based consensus codes and standards, research, training and education.
+NFPA has been a worldwide leader in providing public fire, electrical, building, and life safety since 1896.
+The mission of the international nonprofit organization is to reduce the global burden of fire and other hazards on the quality of life by advocating scientifically-based consensus codes and standards, research, training, and education.
 NFPA headquarters is located in Quincy, MA, USA.

 National Safety Council